How We Keep Our Kitchen Safe and Organized with Kids

 See the full tour and rationale in this post about Kids Water, Snack, and Self-Care Station Makes Life Easier for Everyone.

-Note that if you don’t have a side table, you can use a tiered rolling cart (similar here and here) or put a tray on the counter.
+If you don’t have a side table, consider a tiered rolling cart (similar here and here) or put a tray on the counter.

 Step stools versus kitchen helper (learning tower) for kids